 D1.
 Dissertation Committee

 Immediately after successful completion of the Comprehensive Examination, students should select and obtain approval of their Dissertation Committee.
 The Dissertation Committee should consist of at least three and normally not more than five faculty who are members of the SLAT Interdisciplinary Committee, including one faculty member who will be designated Chair.
-The Chair must be a “regular” SLAT faculty member (see SLAT Faculty).
+The Chair must be a “regular” SLAT faculty member (see SLAT Faculty Status).
 One member of the Dissertation Committee (not the Chair) may be a non-member of SLAT if the Dissertation Chair and SLAT Program Director agree that the faculty member will serve a unique and significant role on the Committee, subject to approval from the SLAT Executive Council and the Graduate College.

 The student should discuss dissertation research plans with all potential members of the Committee to obtain their input and to determine if they are willing to serve as Committee members.
 Faculty members on the Dissertation Committee will often include faculty who served on the student’s Comprehensive Examination Committee, but carry-over from one committee to the other is neither automatic nor necessary.